dnguyengithub/dnguyengithub.github.io/_pages/cv.md

 * 03/2017-09/2017: <strong>Engineering intern</strong>, <a href="https://www.cls.fr/en/cls-group">CLS (Collecte Localisation Satellites)</a>
   * Made statistic reports of the fusion of SAR and AIS data for maritime traffic surveillance.
   * Improved the software that combines SAR and AIS data for maritime traffic surveillance.
-  * Finished the task 1.5 months ahead of schedule.
+  * Finished the task 1.5 months ahead of schedule with excellent results.

 * 07/2016-03/2017: <strong>Research intern</strong>, <a href="https://www.inserm.fr">INSERM (Institut national de la santé et de la recherche médicale)</a>
   * Evaluated the resolution and the precision of 3D ultrasound.